mcfrith/last-rna/last-long-reads.md

 We need to decide [whether or not to mask repeats](http://last.cbrc.jp/doc/last-repeats.html).
 Repeat-masking harms alignment accuracy (by hiding some correct alignments), but it *greatly* reduces the time and memory needed for alignment.

-E.g. I would probably not mask repeats in order to align 10^8 bases of RNA reads, but perhaps I would for 10^11 bases of DNA reads.
+* For DNA reads with multiple coverage of a mammal genome: I would probably mask repeats.

+* For RNA or cDNA reads: I would probably not mask repeats.

+Masking is often harmless.
+Masked regions are ignored when finding similar regions, but are included in the final alignments.
+So masking is harmless for alignments that include a bit of unmasked sequence next to masked regions.

 ### Option 1: Prepare a genome without repeat-masking

-We need to "index" the genome before aligning things to it:
+We need to [index][lastdb] the genome before aligning things to it:

     lastdb -P8 -uNEAR -R01 mydb genome.fa